 The Companion Hostel Bangkok

-9. More tips for Bangkok
+8. More tips for Bangkok

-Our blog articles and travelogues from Bangkok:
+Our blog articles and travel guides from Bangkok:

-Transparency: This blog article contains our personal recommendations with so-called affiliate links.
+This blog article contains our personal recommendations with so-called affiliate links.
 If you book or buy something through these links, we will give you a small commission.
 Don’t worry, this won’t change the price for you and this way you can easily support our work.
 Cool thing, right?
 A million thanks from the both of us!